 WordPress Training for Nonprofit Teams

-Give your nonprofit team the skills they need to be successful
+Give your nonprofit team the skills they need to manage a great website

-Have your volunteers or staff ever gotten frustrated or behind schedule due to an unresponsive website developer or agency?
-You’re not the only one with this concern.
-Does your sales department consider your nonprofit website a valuable asset in closing sales?
-Too many nonprofit teams lack internal command of the organization website, which affects your bottom line.
+Too many nonprofit teams lack internal command of their nonprofit site, which affects productivity, staff morale, and your bottom line.
 This lack of control means your staff may have to wait days (or even weeks) to implement changes or new campaigns.

 With our nonprofit staff WordPress training, Emily Journey can help you remove the middle man and give your team control over updates.
 Each of your team members will be equipped with the knowledge and skills needed to run, maintain, and update your nonprofit organization’s website–all without having to deal with poor communication from third parties.